lukehollinda/raytracer/README.md

 These commands must be run from a linux environment with make or using the WLS.

 At the moment the rendering parameters are controlled from a **constants.h** file and the scene objects are configured in **driver.cpp**.
-Very soon I should be converting the rendering paramters to command line arguments and the scene configuration to json input.
+Very soon I should be converting the rendering parameters to command line arguments and the scene configuration to json input.

 ![alt text](output/medium_quality_color.bmp?raw=true)